 As mentioned above, each lender has their own set of business loan requirements, so depending on the type of financing you’re looking for and how well you meet those requirements, the loan application process can be challenging or relatively easy.
 The best way to find out if you’re eligible for financing is to visit the lender’s website or contact them directly.
 Questions on the loan application may provide clues as well.
-If t a lender doesn’t ask for your SSN, for example, it probably won’t be looking at personal credit scores.
+If the lender doesn’t ask for your SSN, for example, it probably won’t be looking at personal credit scores.

 Generally speaking, if you’re considering a small business loan through a traditional bank or credit union, you will likely need to have two years of business under your belt, have a DTI below 43%, and a DSCR above 1.10.
 You’ll also likely need annual revenue of at least $50,000 – $150,000 and good to excellent credit.

 If, however, you’re considering a cash flow loan loan through an online lender, you may find that some have more flexible business loan requirements, specifically as it relates to your time in business, annual revenue, and credit score.

 Further, some funding solutions, like certain equipment financing loans, often accommodate borrowers who don’t have great credit or wouldn’t otherwise meet the business loan requirements of traditional lending institutions.
 That’s because they can repossess the collateral if needed.

 What is the easiest business loan to get?